ethereum/portal-network-specs/state-network.md

     - Bridge node generates a proof of all new and updated state data from the most recent block and initiates gossip of the individual trie nodes.
 - Stage 2:
     - DHT nodes receiving trie nodes perform *neighborhood gossip* to spread the data to nearby interested DHT nodes.
-    - DHT nodes receiving trie nodes extract the trie nodes from the anchor proof to perform *recursive gossip*.
+    - DHT nodes receiving trie nodes extract the trie nodes from the anchor proof to perform *recursive gossip* (defined below).
     - DHT nodes receiving "leaf" nodes initiate gossip of the leaf proofs (for stage 3)
 - Stage 3:
     - DHT nodes receiving leaf proofs perform *neighborhood gossip* to spread the data to nearby interested DHT nodes.